blackducksoftware/build-info-gradle/README.md

 ## Documentation

-All documentation for hub-gradle-plugin located on the wiki: https://github.com/blackducksoftware/hub-gradle-plugin/wiki
+All documentation for hub-gradle-plugin located on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/display/INTDOCS/)